Culturally-responsive employment support for refugees with disability

 The Employment Assistance Fund (EAF) helps pay for workplace adjustments, assistive equipment, modifications, and Auslan interpreting to ensure individuals can work effectively.
 The fund can be accessed by either the employee or employer.

-What is SSI’s role in IEA?
+What is SSI’s role in Inclusive Employment Australia?

 Support is not limited by a fixed time period.
 Participants can continue receiving services as long as necessary to achieve their employment goals, subject to ongoing eligibility and program rules.